ilijamt/vault-plugin-secrets-gitlab/README.md

 ```
 ## Info

-Running the logging with `debug` level will shows sensitive information in the logs.
+Running the logging with `debug` level will show sensitive information in the logs.